iCOMPLY TERMS AND CONDITIONSDownload T&Cs

 6. MEMBERS CHARTER

-- a.
-The Member agrees to adopt and abide by the Members charter contained in this Condition 6.
+a.
+The Member agrees to adopt and abide by the Members’ Charter and Patient Safety Charter contained in this Condition 6.

-- b.
-Members are committed to providing a high standard of dental care in a safe and caring environment.
+(i) member practices are committed to providing a high standard of dental treatment in a safe and caring environment;

-- c.
-Members are committed to following the latest regulations, legislation and guidelines including those for infection prevention and control and to this end members also adopt the CODE safety charter.
+(ii) member practices are committed to following the latest regulations, legislation and guidelines including those for infection prevention and control and to this end members also adopt the CODE Patient Safety Charter;

-- d.
-Members have policies and procedures that their team follow to ensure their high standards of care can be maintained.
+(iii) member practices have policies and procedures that their team follow to ensure that high standards of care can be maintained;

-- e.
-Members are equal opportunity employers and are committed to encouraging equality, diversity and personal growth in the dental team.
+(iv) member practices are equal opportunity employers and are committed to encouraging equality, diversity and personal growth in the dental team; and

 7. MEMBER DATA

-- d.
-If a member chooses to upload files to iComply application when the upload service becomes available these will be stored using Amazon S3 standard storage solution.
+d.
+If a Member chooses to upload files to the iComply 3 application these and saved edited templates will be stored using Amazon Web Services.
 Amazon S3 redundantly stores data in multiple facilities and on multiple devices within each facility.
-To increase durability, Amazon S3 synchronously stores your data across multiple facilities before confirming that the data has been successfully stored.
-CODE is not responsible for any data that the Member uploads to Amazon S3 and the Member is advised to always keep backup copies of uploaded files.
+CODE is not responsible for any data that the Member uploads or is stored in iComply and the Member is advised to always keep backup copies of uploaded files.
 The Amazon data is stored in Europe in the Republic of Ireland.

-- e.
-When evidence upload becomes available iComply membership will give the Member 15Gb of storage for data upload.
-If this limit has been exceeded there will be a charge per additional 10Gb at the prevailing monthly rate.
+e. iComply 3 membership will provide to the member 10Gb of storage for data upload.
+If this file limit has been exceeded there will be a charge per additional 10Gb at the prevailing monthly rate.

 8. THIRD PARTY PROVIDERS

-- a.
-The Member acknowledges that the Membership Services may enable or assist it to access the website content of, correspond with, and purchase products and services from, third parties via third-party websites and that it does so solely at its own risk.
+a.
+The Member acknowledges that the Membership Services may enable or assist it to access the website content of, correspond with, and purchase products and services from, third parties via third-party websites.
+The Member acknowledges that it does so solely at its own risk.
 CODE makes no representation or commitment and shall have no liability or obligation whatsoever in relation to the content or use of, or correspondence with, any such third-party website, or any transactions completed, and any contract entered into by the Member, with any such third party.